 Ideally, you should purchase yen in your home country, but you can also exchange money in Japan at the airport, and at currency exchanges in any big city.
 Alternatively, more and more ATMs are starting to accept international cards – especially those in convenience stores.
 Before you go, get the complete lowdown on cash, cards, and ATMs in Japan.

 Don’t forget to let your bank and credit/debit card provider know that you’ll be abroad to help ensure you can use your cards while you’re away.
-If you’re not sure exactly how much yen to bring, check out our article about prices in Japan.
+If you’re not sure exactly how much yen to bring, check out our article: Is Japan expensive?